consoleau/kassava/README.md

 It does not depend on any other libraries (like Apache Commons, or Guava), though the implementation of `kotlinToString()` is based heavily on the logic in [Guava's](https://github.com/google/guava/wiki/CommonObjectUtilitiesExplained) excellent `ToStringHelper`.

+*Please note:* this is still a proof of concept.
+While the usage is very readable and maintainable, the next step is to benchmark against the alternatives to see if the solution is production-ready.

 # Quick Start

 ```groovy